Understanding dyspraxia

 Defining dyspraxia

-Developmental dyspraxia, also known as Developmental Coordination Disorder (DCD), is a neurologically based impairment that may affect any or all areas of development – physical, intellectual, emotional, sensory, social, and language.
+Developmental dyspraxia, also known as Developmental Coordination Disorder (DCD), is a neurologically based impairment of the processes involved in learning, planning and carrying out coordinated movements in sequence to achieve an objective.
+It may affect any or all areas of development – physical, intellectual, emotional, sensory, social, and language.

 Dyspraxia is sometimes called a "hidden disorder".
 Students with dyspraxia may appear to be no different from their peers until they try to learn new skills or known ones are taken out of their usual context.